bitcoin-wallet/bitcoin-wallet/wallet/README.md

 ### SWEEPING WALLETS

 When sweeping wallets, Bitcoin Wallet uses a set of Electrum servers to query for unspent transaction outputs (UTXOs).
-This feature can be disabled with the compile-time flag
+This feature can be disabled with the compile-time flag:

     Constants.ENABLE_SWEEP_WALLET